-- We study an economy with a large private credit market essential to good macroeconomic performance. - This market has an important friction: Non-state contingent nominal contracting (NSCNC). - The role of monetary policy will be to keep this large credit market functioning properly (i.e., complete). - We ignore ZLB issues in this talk.
+- We study an economy with a large private credit market essential to good macroeconomic performance.

+This is a state of the state - This market has an important friction: Non-state contingent nominal contracting (NSCNC). - The role of monetary policy will be to keep this large credit market functioning properly (i.e., complete). - We ignore ZLB issues in this talk.
 See the companion paper by Azariadis, Bullard, Singh and Suda (2015).